Signs Your Home Might Be Hiding a Termite Infestation (And How to Tackle the Problem)

 Along with mud tubes, termites also create "shelter tubes" on walls or ceilings.
 These tubes provide them with protection and moisture as they move through your home's structure.
 If you find these tubes in your home, it's a clear sign of a major termite infestation.

 Now that you have identified signs of a potential termite infestation, it's time to decide on the next step.
-Should you try to handle it yourself or seek professional help?
+Should you try to handle it yourself or seek professional help with termite extermination?
 Here's a breakdown of the two approaches:

 DIY Methods: